 English Concentration -- Nonfiction Writing Track (11 courses at the level of 0300 or above)

 The English concentration also includes a Nonfiction Writing Track.
-The requirements are the same as 1 through 4 above plus one English literature course emphasizing the genre of nonfiction writing and three 1000-level Nonfiction Writing courses for a total of eleven courses.
+The requirements for this are the same as 1 through 4 above, in addition to one English literature course emphasizing the genre of nonfiction writing, and three 1000-level Nonfiction Writing courses (only one of which may be ENGL1050) for a total of eleven courses.

 Honors in English